- News & Resources

 to allow industry to focus on managing the impact of the COVID-19 pandemic.

 SMALLER LENDERS AND FINTECHS

 Smaller ADIs, non-bank lenders and fintech lenders play a critical role in our economy, especially where other lenders do not have the business infrastructure, technology, risk appetite or have chosen not to serve certain parts of the economy.

-AFIA administers the AFIA Online Small Business Code of Lending Practice and the Australian Car Rental Conciliation Code.
+AFIA administers the Australian Car Rental Conciliation Code, AFIA Online Small Business Code of Lending Practice and the AFIA Buy Now Pay Later Code of Practice.

-We are currently assisting members to establish Codes of Practice for Buy Now Pay Later, Insurance Premium Funding and Salary
+We are currently assisting members to establish a Code of Practice for Insurance Premium Funding and Salary